comentor/chat/README.md

 ## Installation

 You should have installed "node": "10.x" and "npm": "6.x" to run the applcation.
-Also for some commands, you will need "angular-cli" installed.
-To install dependendencies run "install-all".
+To install both server and client dependendencies run "npm i".

 ## Build